AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 ### API reference documentation {#api-reference-documentation}

 You can find accompanying reference documentation for all the API operations in this tutorial.
-Refer to the [Flow Service - Destinations API documentation on the Adobe Developer website](https://developer.adobe.com/experience-platform-apis/references/destinations/).
+Refer to the [[!DNL Flow Service] - Destinations API documentation on the Adobe Developer website](https://developer.adobe.com/experience-platform-apis/references/destinations/).
 We recommend that you use this tutorial and the API reference documentation in parallel.

 ### Glossary {#glossary}